bgopi23/tp/docs/UserGuide.md

 * The search is case-insensitive for inputs that accept characters (i.e. `NAME, PHONE, EMAIL, ADDRESS, NOTE, TAG`). e.g `hans` will match `Hans`
 * `RANGE` allows the user to search for a value that falls within the specified `RANGE`.
 The syntax is as follows:
+    * `FROM, TO` Note that the comma must follow immediately after `FROM`.
-    * `FROM, TO`.
-For example, to search for weights that fall between 70kg and 90kg, you can enter `w/70, 90`.
+    * For example, to search for weights that fall between 70kg and 90kg, you can enter `w/70, 90`.
 * Any fields specified in the format above can be searched.
 * When an empty input is specified for an optional field, only users that have value(s) available for that field will be shown. (e.g. `find w/` returns all clients that have at least one weight value associated with them).
 * Multiple fields can be searched in one command.